RafikFarhad/push-to-gcr-github-action/ReadMe.md

 Pass a list of env vars as build-args for docker-build, separated by commas. ie: `HOST=db.default.svc.cluster.local:5432,USERNAME=db_user`

 ### `push_only`
-If you want to skip the build step and just push the image, use this option.
+If you want to skip the build step and just push the image built by any previous step, use this option.
 Default for this is `false`.

 ## Permissions
 The service key you provided must have the `Storage Admin` permission to push the image to GCR.